nauxqouh/big-data-preprocessing/lesson5/assignment/README.md

 - Categorical features are one-hot encoded using `OneHotEncoder`.
 - The preprocessing steps are combined with each classifier in a `Pipeline` to ensure consistent treatment of the data during training and evaluation.

-**Model evaluation:** I compare models using key metrics such as Accuracy, Precision, Recall, F1-score, and ROC-AUC on the test set.
+**Model Comparison:** I compare models using key metrics such as Accuracy, Precision, Recall, F1-score, and ROC-AUC on the test set.

 ```text
 \n=== Training ===